ambernguy5/bioe131-finalproj24/README.md

 5. Combinant Form CRF01_AE: https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/003/104/795/GCA_003104795.1_ASM310479v1/GCA_003104795.1_ASM310479v1_genomic.gff.gz

 ## Adding genome annotation tracks ##
 Commands for uploading HIV reference genome annotation track using wget from URL.
-If you have a predownloaded annotation gff file, skip this step.
+If you have a predownloaded annotation gff file, skip to next step.
 ```
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/864/765/GCF_000864765.1_ViralProj15476/GCF_000864765.1_ViralProj15476_genomic.gff.gz
 gunzip GCF_000864765.1_ViralProj15476_genomic.gff.gz
 ```

-Use jbrowse to sort the annotations.
+Use jbrowse to sort the annotations:
-    1. jbrowse sort-gff sorts the GFF3 by refName (first column) and start position (fourth column), while making sure to preserve the header lines at the top of the file (which start with “#”).
+  1. jbrowse sort-gff sorts the GFF3 by refName (first column) and start position (fourth column), while preserving header lines at the top of the file (which start with “#”).
   2. Compress the GFF with bgzip (block gzip, which zips files into little blocks for rapid access), and index with tabix.
   3. The tabix command outputs a file named HIVref.gff.gz.tbi in the same directory, and we then refer to “HIVref.gff.gz” as a “tabix indexed GFF3 file”.
   4. Change 'HIVref' title to HIV1_SubtypeA, B, C, CRF_AE each time you upload an annotation track

 ```
 jbrowse sort-gff GCF_000864765.1_ViralProj15476_genomic.gff > HIV_ref.gff